Mind-Interfaces/MindShield/README.md

 ---

 MindShield aims to offer users a protective layer against the cognitive hazards of the digital world, from outrage mobs to manipulative bots.
-By providing both a real-time filter and transparent explanations for its actions, it addresses several of the concerns raised in the dialogue, making it a relevant and potentially impactful project.
+By providing both a real-time filter and transparent explanations for its actions, it addresses many of the concerns faced online, making it a relevant and potentially impactful project.